vishvAsa/notes/sapiens/phenes/health/cleaning/shaving.md

 Keep the razor sharp.
 Indian straight razors allow replacable standard safety blades.

+The safest way to use the straight razor is to move it completely parallel to the skin.
+But this does not yield a close shave.
+In this mode, the least painful technique is to move it in a quasi-circular motion.

+For a close shave, the blade should be held at a small acute angle to the skin; and moved gently over the skin.

 ## Electric trimmer
 Press and move close to the skin.
 Farther off, higher the likelihood of pain due to "hair pulling" effect.